Point Cloud Streaming with Latency-Driven Implicit Adaptation using MoQ: Method

 \subsection{Transport Control}

 The relay forwards the received Objects from the publisher to the subscriber.
-When the Publisher first creates a new Object, we insert the current system timestamp in the Object's metadata.
+When the publisher first creates a new Object, we insert the current system timestamp in the Object's metadata.
 Since Objects are served in chunks, we check at each chunk boundary if the delivery timeout has elapsed since the Object was first received at the relay.
-If the timeout is exceeded, we \textit{close} the underlying QUIC stream associated with that Object's Group.
-This is a slight departure from the MoQ draft specification, which dictates that streams be ``reset'' when delivery timeouts are exceeded \cite{nandakumar_media_2025}.
-A stream reset issues an error code to the stream receiver.
-When using WebTransport as our QUIC API wrapper in practice, we found that many stream cancellations or resets in rapid succession would cause the entire connection to be closed.

-In our system, however, we do not want the QUIC connection to close during periods of high loss: we simply want to receive as much data as possible within the target latency.
-When the relay closes a stream due to a delivery timeout, then, we can still detect this at the application layer without a stream error code.
-When the receiver attempts to read an Object from a closed stream, it encounters a read error.
+If the timeout is exceeded, we \textit{reset} the underlying QUIC stream associated with that Object's Group.
+When the receiver attempts to read an Object from a reset stream, it encounters a read error.
 The receiver interprets this error to mean that any remaining Objects within the Group cannot be delivered.
 By maintaining a consistent Object ID numbering and Group size, we use this as an explicit signal for Object drops.
+On the next Group boundary, the subscriber attempts to reopen any reset streams.